Shri Mataji praises the marriage, Sir C.P. praises Shri Mataji, Ashoka Hall, Mumbai (India), December 30th, 1980

-… and my children.
 It is very heartening to see all this drama.
-I just can watch with sudden spark, a sudden blowup which is opening a new dimension into the hearts of all the people who are thinking about the future of humanity.
-It’s a very dramatic movement[for them?
-INAUDIBLE] And how it works out its beauty is even more dramatic.
-As [many of?] you can see that it’s very delicate and very beautiful.
+I just can watch a sudden spark, a sudden blow up which is opening a new dimension into the hearts of all the people who are thinking about the future of humanity.
+It’s a very dramatic movement for them.
+And how it works out its beauty is even more dramatic.
+I would say, you can see that it’s very delicate and very beautiful.

 He’s been a very, very kind husband to Me, extremely kind.
-And as you know I’m bit too independent, and all my ideas are based on a very independent experience of My own; he’s always tried to understand that and to encourage Me.
-Though it’s rather difficult, as you know, to understand your Mother is not an easy thing, but he has tried to very much understand Me and My work, which is just My nature.
-He knows that it’s My nature, and that I can’t help it.
+And as you know I’m bit too independent, and all my ideas are based on a very independent experience of my own.
+He’s always tried to understand that and to encourage Me.
+Though, it’s rather difficult, as you know, to understand your Mother, it’s not an easy thing, but he has tried to very much understand Me and my work, which is just my nature.
+He knows that it’s my nature, and that I can’t help it.

-It’s most amazing how after Sahaja Yoga the western people have suddenly taken up the values of eternal joy.
-It’s most amazing to Me, how they have given up so many things so suddenly, it’s most surprising.
-As Gregoire has said in his book that the sin against the Mother … and they have really given up that, absolutely.
-Without My asking them, they have understood that this is the life of a saint and that’s how they have to live and they have accepted it blindfolded.
-And they know what is the gain out of that is, but in the same manner I would request Indians also to accept the other side of it: is the sin against the Father which Indians commit.
-We are all the time disturbed about our material well-being and our material advancement, all the time we are thinking about our own poverty and so called material deficiency.
+It’s most amazing how after Sahaja Yoga, the Western people have suddenly taken up the values of eternal joy.
+It’s most amazing to Me, how they have given up so many things so suddenly.
+It’s most surprising as Gregoire has said in his book, that’s the sin against the Mother.
+And they have really given up that, absolutely.
+Without my asking them, they have understood that this is the life of a saint and that’s how they have to live and they have accepted it blindfolded.
+And they know what is the gain out of that is.
+But in the same manner, I would request Indians also to accept the other side of it, which is the sin against the Father which Indians commit.
+We are all the time disturbed about our material well-being and our material advancement, all the time we are thinking about our own poverty and so-called material deficiency.

 To Me the support comes from Mr. Srivastava in a way that is very important that I could establish that married life is possible.
 Even one person is doing one kind of work at a different level and another person is doing at a different level.
-This sometimes surprises Me, how he understands My whimsical nature, and how he has accepted sometimes My own understanding about things.
+This sometimes surprises Me, how he understands my whimsical nature, and how he has accepted sometimes my own understanding about things.
 His understanding is very practical, pragmatic according to human type.
 Mine is little bit, you can say, some people might call it poetic, [Laughter]

 May God bless you!